Understanding your customers' needs and preferences is imperative. This is how we refine products, services, and overall customer experiences.

 Over time, descriptive analytics can be used to monitor overall performance metrics.
 Businesses then use the insights based on historical trends to adjust their customer service strategy.

-Tools like ProProfs Help Desk can offer smart reports, including ticket volume, open tickets, average first response time, and more.
+Tools can offer smart reports, including ticket volume, open tickets, average first response time, and more.

 Predictive Analytics